samueloph/samueloph.github.io/content/blog/debian_curl_now_supports_http3/index.md

 The Debian curl package has historically shipped at least two variants of libcurl, an OpenSSL and a GnuTLS one.

-The OpenSSL libcurl can't support HTTP3 for the reasons explained above, but the GnuTLS libcurl can (with ngtcp2 and nghtp3).
+The OpenSSL libcurl couldn't support HTTP/3 at the time for the reasons explained above, but the GnuTLS libcurl can (with ngtcp2 and nghttp3).

 Debian packages can choose which version of libcurl to link against (without having to modify any upstream source code).
 Debian's "git" package being a famous example of a package that links against the GnuTLS libcurl.

-Enabling HTTP3 on curl was done in three steps:
+Enabling HTTP/3 on curl was done in three steps:
 1) Make sure all required dependencies fulfill the minimum requirements.
-2) Enable HTTP3 for GnuTLS libcurl.
+2) Enable HTTP/3 for GnuTLS libcurl.
 3) Change the libcurl used by the curl CLI, from OpenSSL to GnuTLS.

-curl's HTTP3 support requires a somewhat recent version of nghttp3 and updating that required a [transition](https://wiki.debian.org/Teams/ReleaseTeam/Transitions) (due to the SONAME bump), while we've also had months of freeze for transitions due to the [time_t transition](https://lists.debian.org/debian-devel-announce/2024/02/msg00000.html).
+curl's HTTP/3 support requires a somewhat recent version of nghttp3 and updating that required a [transition](https://wiki.debian.org/Teams/ReleaseTeam/Transitions) (due to the SONAME bump), while we've also had months of freeze for transitions due to the [time_t transition](https://lists.debian.org/debian-devel-announce/2024/02/msg00000.html).

-After the dependencies were in place, enabling HTTP3 for the GnuTLS libcurl was [straightforward](https://salsa.debian.org/debian/curl/-/commit/51df321b0165e5164a0d898d23a64ca3bbd553c0).
+After the dependencies were in place, enabling HTTP/3 for the GnuTLS libcurl was [straightforward](https://salsa.debian.org/debian/curl/-/commit/51df321b0165e5164a0d898d23a64ca3bbd553c0).

 Then, for the last part, we had to switch the TLS backend used by the curl CLI.